umutphp/php-docker-images-for-ci/README.md

 #### Deptrac ####
 [Deptrac](https://github.com/sensiolabs-de/deptrac) is a static code analysis tool that helps to enforce rules for dependencies between software layers in your PHP projects.
 It requires atleast PHP 7.1.

+#### composer-unused ####
+[composer-unused](https://github.com/composer-unused/composer-unused) is a Composer tool to show unused Composer dependencies by scanning your code.
+It requires atleast PHP 7.3.

 #### PHP Insights ####
 [PHP Insights](https://phpinsights.com/) was carefully crafted to simplify the analysis of your code directly from your terminal.
 It requires atleast PHP 7.2 and It is not supporting PHP 8.0 for now.